rwilson504/PCFControls/CanvasFileUploader/README.md

         Set(OutputType, drdOutputType.SelectedText);
         ```

-* Finally we can update the confiration of the RAW!
+* Finally we can update the confirmation of the RAW!
 Canvas File Uploader component to make it not visible and set it's properties.
-Start by renameing the component in the editor.
+Start by renaming the component in the editor.
 In this example it's called CanvasFileUpload
     * OnChange:
         ```
         Set(FileName, CanvasFileUpload.fileName);